Honcho1/odin-recipes/README.md

 # odin-recipes

-This project is a basic recipe website and it is used to show my basic skills in HTML.
+This project is a basic 5-ingredients-recipe website and it is used to show my basic skills in HTML.